Emmatassone/pyTKQEvolution/README.md

 # pyKQEvolution

-pyKQEvolution is a python package to process, transform and analyze physics from Rochester catalag of numerical simulations.
+pyKQEvolution is a python package to process, transform and analyze physics from Rochester catalog of numerical simulations.

 ## Authors